Nicemol-Johns/ELK-Stack-With-Mule/README.md

 2) CloudHub API
 3) log4j Appenders

-Floow along the youtube video provided in the references.
+Follow along the youtube video provided in the references.
 Few of the changes are needed to the files mentioned in the video, which is being documented here.

 Installation of Elasticsearch
 -----------------------------